-Successfully represented the Order Making Authority for representation at an inquiry into a definitive map modification order to add a public right of way to the definitive map.
+Represented the Order Making Authority for representation at an inquiry into a definitive map modification order to add a public right of way to the definitive map.
 Issues included: use by implied permission; intention to dedicate; and the correct date of challenge.
 The order was confirmed.

 The Shropshire Council (Parish of Frodesley) Modification Order 2010; Ref: FPS/L3245/7/16

-Successfully represented the Order Making Authority at this complex inquiry into an order proposing to: add a bridleway; add a footpath; downgrade a bridleway and delete part of a bridleway.
-Issues included: the discovery of a drafting mistake and its sufficiency to displace the presumption in favour of the definitive map; the creation of a new right of way on land adjoining land over which there is an obstructed right of way; and whether public rights can be acquired over a route mistakenly shown on the definitive map.
+Represented the Order Making Authority at this complex inquiry into an order proposing to: add a bridleway; add a footpath; downgrade a bridleway and delete part of a bridleway.
+Issues included: the discovery of a drafting mistake and its sufficiency to displace the presumption in favour of the definitive map; the creation of a new right of way on land adjoining land over which there is an obstructed right of way; and whether public rights could be acquired over a route mistakenly shown on the definitive map.

 Significant Reported Cases